NOS op 3

-NOS op 3 is a Dutch radio broadcasting program and a former television program of the Dutch Broadcasting Foundation (Dutch: (NOS)).
+NOS op 3 is a Dutch radio broadcasting program and a former television program of Nederlandse Omroep Stichting (NOS).

 The program is a short news broadcast directed primarily to audiences between the ages of 18 and 50.
 The TV version of the program started being broadcast on 8 January 2007 on working days on the public channel Nederland 3 with the initial name NOS Journaal op 3, which was later changed to NOS op 3.
 The radio version is broadcast on NPO 3FM and FunX, which were previously known as 3FM Nieuws and NOS Headlines.
 In May 2011 both programs were merged into one - NOS op 3.
 In the summer of 2015, the NOS stopped with the TV broadcasting to continue with videos on YouTube.